Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies

 \subsection{Internal Policy Entropy Dynamics}

-In contrast to prior logit lens approaches~\citep{nostalgebraist2020logitlens,belrose2023eliciting} that decode internal states into discrete tokens, we adopt a policy-centric perspective where internal probability distributions can be sampled and updated like policies.
-We employ \textbf{entropy} as our primary metric, motivated by its strong correlation with policy behavior in RL~\citep{cui2025entropy,agarwal2025unreasonable,cheng2025reasoning}.
+In contrast to prior logit-lens approaches~\citep{nostalgebraist2020logitlens} that decode internal states into discrete tokens, we adopt a policy-centric perspective where internal probability distributions are treated as policies.
+We employ \textbf{Entropy} as our primary probing metric, motivated by its strong correlation with policy behavior~\citep{cui2025entropy,cheng2025reasoning}.
 We define \textbf{Internal Policy Entropy} as:

 where $|V|$ denotes the vocabulary size and we can obtain $H_{\text{FFN}}^l$ and $H_{\text{ATTN}}^l$ in the same way.